dasha-samples/dasha-doc-examples/Features/NLU Full/README.md

 See also [DSL NLU control documentation](https://docs.dasha.ai/en-us/default/dasha-script-language/built-in-functions#nlu-control).

 The main goal of this demo is to demonstrate the *connection* between *entities* and *intents*.
-As it mentioned in other demos and docs, intents are made to express user's requests, wishes and feelings (i.e. intentions).
+As it mentioned in other demos and docs, intents are to express user's requests, wishes and feelings (i.e. intentions).
 At the same time entities often serve as the objects operated by user intentions.
-Moreover when creating entities the **must** be marked up (so that they are able to be extracted later).
+Moreover when creating entities they **must** be marked up (so that they are able to be extracted later).
 This marking up can be done in `includes` sections either in intents or in entities.
 That is why the connection between entities and intents can be pretty strong.